Mutrux Firm Injury Lawyers

 • Assess the Bite Severity: For minor bites, clean the wound with soap and water, apply antibiotic cream, and cover it with a bandage.
 Seek medical help immediately for deep wounds, excessive bleeding, or signs of infection.
 Even small bites can lead to serious infections.

-• Report the Incident: Contact Columbia Animal Control or local authorities.
+• Report the Incident: Contact Missouri Animal Control or local authorities.
 Filing a report helps document the case and may prevent future attacks.

 • Gather Information: Try to identify the dog’s owner and note important details such as the dog’s breed, color, and other distinguishing features.
 If possible, get the owner’s contact information.